|

 are resident staff, the quality of life and working conditions will be second to none.

-Programs will complement the exhibition, using art, theater, music, and even food, along
+Programs will complement the exhibition, using art, theater, music, and even

-children with an avenue for additional educational support.
+provide our children with an avenue for additional educational support.

 Ronald J. Shawley